rhdtownsend/gyre/docs/source/user-guide/numerical-methods/from-string-to-gyre.rst

   \xir(r,\theta,\phi;t) = \operatorname{Re} \left[ \sqrt{4\pi} \, \txir(r) \, Y^{m}_{\ell}(\theta,\phi) \, \exp(-\ii \sigma t) \right]

 (this is taken from the :ref:`osc-sep-eqns` section).
-In addition to the same sinusoidal time dependence as in eqn. (:eq:`var-separation`), a spherical harmonic term :math:`Y^{m}_{\ell}` appears because we are separating in three (spherical) spatial coordinates rather than one.
+In addition to the same sinusoidal time dependence as in equation (:eq:`var-separation`), a spherical harmonic term :math:`Y^{m}_{\ell}` appears because we are separating in three (spherical) spatial coordinates rather than one.